Princeton University ROI Analysis

 ROI Analysis

-The debt-to-income ratio for graduates is very low.
+The debt-to-income ratio for graduates is favorable.
 The median debt of $10,320 is a small fraction of the one-year median salary of $72,064.
-Given the high starting salaries, the break-even timeline, or the time it takes for graduates to earn back their tuition costs, is relatively short.
+The high earnings potential suggests a relatively short break-even timeline for the cost of tuition.

 Generated from College Scorecard & IPEDS data